favyen/miris/README.md

   tracking algorithm for the training and validation video segments.
 Also contains the object detections in the test segment.
 In a real system the object detector should be run on-the-fly.
-* data/beach/videos: the original videos from the zip file, you can delet it after running `data/extract.py`.
+* data/beach/videos: the original videos from the zip file, you can delete it after running `data/extract.py`.

 The JPG files must be numbered like 000001.jpg, 000002.jpg, etc. The object